btholt/complete-intro-to-react-v4/lessons/context.md

 Again, this is a contrived example.
 What we're doing here is overkill and should be accomplished via React's normal patterns.
 But let's check out what this looks like.

 Image if we wanted to make the search box at the top of the page appear on the search-params page and the results page and re-use that component.
 And we want to make that state stick between the two.
 This means the state has live outside of those routes.
-We could use Redux for it, we coulde React itself, or we're going to use context, to teach you what that looks like.
+We could use Redux for it, we could React itself, or we're going to use context, to teach you what that looks like.

 Make a new file called SearchContext.js